Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

-At $\mathcal{O}(\lambda^3)$ the symmetries allow for a larger number of operators both for two and three collinear directions.
-For two jet final states we find six operators of mixed chirality and two operators of the same chirality fields such that:
+At $\mathcal{O}(\lambda^3)$, the symmetries allow for a larger number of basis operators for two-jet decays.
+We find six of them containing fermions with mixed chirality and two featuring fermions of the same chirality, such that

-We name the operators and the Wilson coefficients based on their field content, where $W$ here is the $SU(2)$ gauge boson.
-The operators in the first line in (\ref{S32jetsub}) contain the zero momentum field $\Phi^{(0)}(x)$ and $\tilde{\Phi}^{(0)}(x)$ with the following explicit structure:

-which are mono-jet detector signatures.
-The rest of the mixed chirality operators read as follows:

-The triplet $S_3$ very similarly to $S_1$ will decay into right handed neutrinos, left handed quarks and SM Higgs and into left handed leptons together with right handed down-type quarks.
-Lastly the same chirality operators in equation (\ref{S32jetsub}) contain the perp component of a $SU(2)_L$ gauge boson, a down type quark and the right handed neutrino: